raiaaranya/Git_Commit_and_PR_Analysis/README.md

 # 🧠 GitHub PR Summarizer

 A FastAPI microservice that fetches recent pull requests from any public GitHub repository and summarizes them using OpenAI's GPT-4.
-Built for demo, deployment, and interview readiness.

 ## 🚀 Features